zaikir/expo-env/README.md

 }
 ```

+To significantly enhance script execution speed, we’ve adopted the modern Bun JavaScript runtime.
+This change has led to a roughly 50% reduction in the time required to run scripts.
+To take advantage of this performance boost, please install [Bun.sh](https://bun.sh/).

 #### Step 2: Create env.ts
 In the root of your project, create a file named env.ts.
 This file will define your environment variables using Zod for schema validation.
 Here’s an example:
 ```typescript